 Here are the current Week 12 NFL odds and lines for the 2022 season.

 Week 12 NFL Odds & Lines

-Week 12 NFL odds are courtesy of Betway Sportsbook unless otherwise noted and are current as of Friday, Aug.
-12 at 4 p.m.
+Week 12 NFL odds are courtesy of Caesars Sportsbook unless otherwise noted and are current as of Monday, Nov.
+21 at 11:30 a.m.
 ET.
 Be sure to keep tabs on all of our current NFL odds leading into NFL Week 12.

 Week 12 NFL Games

 Buffalo Bills @ Detroit Lions (Thanksgiving - 12:30 p.m.
 ET)

 Bills -9 (-110) @ Lions +9 (-110)

 The upstart Lions have won three straight games but are still sizable home underdogs in this Thanksgiving Day matchup against the Bills.

 Buffalo got back on track Sunday with a 31-23 victory over the Browns, while Detroit scored four rushing touchdowns in a 31-18 road victory over the Giants.

 With the AFC East still very much in question, I’m expecting a strong performance from Josh Allen and co., but this is a lot of points to cover on the road.